 Business, Real Estate and Construction Litigation

 Unfortunately, all too often, business relationships sour and former partners and associates wind up in litigation over such issues as accounting, contractual obligations to one another and/or the business, terms of dissolution, capital contributions, and liability for third party contracts.
 We work to protect and pursue the interests of our clients in a professional manner targeted to minimize the acrimony which often accompanies such disputes.

 Similarly, what seems clear in a commercial real estate transaction does not always prove so.
 In some cases, the parties to a real estate contract later realize they misunderstood one another’s respective positions on a central issue.
 In other cases, one party refuses to perform while the other stands ready to do so.
 Yet in others, the parties have differing interpretations of a term of the contract and cannot proceed until they reach a mutual understanding as to their rights and obligations.

-We have delighted in the increase our practice has seen in business and real estate litigation over the last few years, as they are areas of the law where our exceptional advocacy skills, attention to detail, and professionalism have proven instrumental.
+We have delighted in the increase our practice has seen in business, real estate and construction litigation over the years, as they are areas of the law where our exceptional advocacy skills, attention to detail, and professionalism have proven instrumental.

 Wrongful Termination and Employment Discrimination